SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-The type of ``opaqueJoinedTriangles`` is some type that conforms to the ``Shape`` protocol.
+The value of ``opaqueJoinedTriangles`` in this example is the same as ``joinedTriangles`` in the generics example in :ref:`OpaqueTypes_LimitsOfGenerics` above.
-Both ``opaqueJoinedTriangles`` in this example and ``joinedTriangles`` in the generics example in :ref:`OpaqueTypes_LimitsOfGenerics` above have the same value.
+However, unlike that value,
-The details of the nested generic types were exposed in the type of ``joinedTriangles``, but the underlying generic type of ``opaqueJoinedTriangles`` is only visible inside the implementation of the shape-joining code.
+``flip(_:)`` and ``join(_:_:)`` wrap the underlying types that generic shape operations in an opaque return type, which prevents those types from being visible.
-If this code were part of a drawing library, the code outside the library wouldn't need to understand the generic implementation, and the code inside the library would maintain the flexibility to change that implementation in the future without breaking its clients.
+Both functions are generic because the types they rely on are generic, and the type parameters to the function pass along the type information needed by ``FlippedShape`` and ``JoinedShape``.

-If function that returns an opaque type returns from multiple places, all of the possible return values must have the same type.
+If a function that returns an opaque type returns from multiple places, all of the possible return values must have the same type.
 For a generic function,